American Airlines Flight 383 (1965): Events leading to the crash

-Crash
+Accident

 The aircraft flew into thick clouds and a thunderstorm after flying toward the airport from the northwest.
 It descended more rapidly than it should have, without either pilot in the cockpit noticing.
 The airport is situated at an elevation of 853 ft and the aircraft had descended to the level of 553 ft above the airport while it was still about 5 miles northeast of the airport.
 It descended to just 3 ft (per altimeter) above the airport while it was about 3 nm north of the airport.
 Its correct altitude should have been just below 1000 ft at that time.
 It continued its descent into the Ohio River valley while crossing the river back to the southern shore.
 When it made its last turn to the southeast to line up with the runway, it flew into the wooded slopes of the valley 3 km north of the runway threshold in poor visibility, at an altitude of 225′ below the runway's elevation.
 It then exploded and was engulfed in flames.

 Of the 62 people on board the aircraft, only four people (one flight attendant and three passengers) survived.
 One of the survivors was Israel Horowitz, an American record producer.
+Another was a deadheading American Airlines captain, Elmer Weekly, who later testified at the accident hearings.